Quagga and Zebra Mussels

 Appendix: Narratives for Video Clips

-Don W. Schloesser is affiliated with the USGS Great Lakes Science Center, Ann Arbor, Michigan.
+Don W. Schloesser is a fisheries scientist with the Great Lakes Science Center, U.S. Geological Survey, Ann Arbor, Michigan.
+He has been at the center since 1977.